GajaSankarRaja/Maze-Solver/README.md

 # Maze-Solver
-his project utilizes a Genetic Algorithm, a search heuristic inspired by natural selection, to solve a maze.
+This project utilizes a Genetic Algorithm, a search heuristic inspired by natural selection, to solve a maze.
 The algorithm evolves a population of potential solutions (paths) over generations, gradually improving their ability to navigate the maze and reach the goal.

 How it Works
 Maze Representation